-Do you think the temperature and time of day have any effect on the bees?
+Do you think the temperature had any effect on the bees?
 Why or why not?
 Bees prefer temperatures above 54°F. During the winter months, worker bees stay in the hive and huddle around the queen.
 The bees vibrate against each other for warmth.
 Once temperatures are above 54°F, worker bees will leave the hive in search of food.
-Bees are typically diurnal which means they are awake during the day and asleep at night.
-Most likely students are observing the bees at their most active time of day.

 What role do bees play in pollination?
 Look at the signs in the exhibit for help!
 Some estimates indicate that without honeybees, farmers would produce a third less produce than they do!
 Pollen sticks to bees as they move from one plant blossom to another.
-As a bee travels from plant to plant, so does the pollen resulting in cross-pollination. imaginationstationtoledo.org q
+As a bee travels from plant to plant, so does the pollen resulting in cross-pollination.